"A group of junior high students are joyfully discussing an assassination. If you look at it normally, this is the pinnacle of madness."

 Detonation Moon: Koro-sensei's first major demonstration of power: he basically reduced it to a permanent crescent by destroying 70 percent of its volume.

 Did You Just Flip Off Cthulhu?: Not flipping him off, but scolding him, which is in line with the spirit of the trope.
-Megu, Yada and Fuwa give Koro-sensei a pretty good telling off when he pulls up class E's flower bed as part of an attempt to look cool.
+Kataoka, Yada and Okano give Koro-sensei a pretty good telling off when he pulls up Class E's flower bed as part of an attempt to look cool.
 They make him replant the whole thing at regular speed as punishment.
 Afterwards, the class holds an assassination rally with a handicap: Koro-sensei gets tied up and dangled from a tree branch like a pinata while the class tries to hit him with anti-sensei knives taped to long poles.

 Doorstopper: What Koro-sensei produces every time he comes up with a "guidebook" for class excursions.
-One octopoid's guide is another man's industrialised carbon capture method—with indices, cross-references, info-panels, bullet points and plot-significance.
+One octopode's guide is another man's industrialized carbon-capture method—with indices, cross-references, info-panels, bullet points and plot-significance.

 Dutch Angle: The panel where Nagisa's visible killing intent goes from 0 to 100 in an instant is drawn like this.

-Fictional Sport: The students play assassination badminton, which is actually more like volleyball in almost every way.
+Fictional Sport: The students play "assassination badminton" in PE class, which is actually more like volleyball in almost every way.
 The main differences are that they can only touch the ball with the blade of a knife, and they use a tennis net instead of a badminton or volleyball net.